emacsorphanage/anzu/README.md

 #### `anzu-mode-line-update-function`

 Function which constructs mode-line string.
 If you color mode-line string, you propertize string by yourself.
-The function takes 2 interger arguments, current position, and total matched.
-This function is called at searching, inputing replaced word, replacing.
+The function takes 2 integer arguments, current position, and total matched.
+This function is called at searching, inputting replaced word, replacing.
 Global variable `anzu--state` indicates those states(`'search`, `'replace-query`, `replace`).

 ```lisp